PrincetonUniversity/lucid/readme.md

 Our paper makes two types of claims: claims that we support certain language features (page 2), and claims about the performance of our implementation (page 24).
 The bulk of the evaluation should consist of
 1. Examining some or all of the files in the /lucid/examples/popl22 directory to verify that they make use of the language features we claim to support, and
-2. Running the `dpt` binary on these files to show that they pass the typechecker, and take the expected amount of time
+2. Running the `dpt` binary on these files to show that they pass the typechecker, and take the expected amount of time.
+This can be automated with the `make evaluate` command.

 ### Language feature claims
 We now list the language features we claim to support.
 We give one example file using each feature, but most features appear in